CHTC/chtc-website-source/_uw-research-computing/vs-code.md

 > Go to the settings menu and search for "Remote.SSH: Config File", then enter the desired absolute path in the text box.
 > Then repeat the above instructions and this location will be the only available choice.

-### Login
+### Log in

 After adding the access point as a host, VS Code will automatically log you in.

 1. VS Code will ask you to confirm the authenticity of the host; enter "yes" to confirm and proceed.
-   (Contact the facilitation team if you want to verify the authenticity.)
+   ([Contact the facilitation team](get-help) if you want to verify the authenticity.)
-2. You'll be prompted for a password - enter your NetID password.
+2. You'll be prompted for a password.
+Enter your NetID password.
 3. You'll be prompted to complete DUO authentication; either (a) enter `1` to receive a push notification to your DUO app, or (b) enter the current sequence from your app or fob.

 The rest of the process should be automatic, as VS Code sets things up in your personal directory to work with VS Code.